-ML&Co. will issue the MITTS Securities as a series of senior debt securities under the 1983 Indenture, which is more fully described in the accompanying prospectus.
-The MITTS Securities will mature on August , 2008.
+ML&Co. will issue the MITTS Securities as part of a series of senior debt securities entitled "Medium-Term Notes, Series C" under the 1983 Indenture, which is more fully described in the accompanying prospectus.
+The MITTS Securities will mature on August , 2011.
+Information included in this pricing supplement supercedes information in the accompanying prospectus supplement and prospectus to the extent that it is different from that information.
+The CUSIP number for the MITTS Securities is 59021W217